 Get a quick quote offering clear, transparent pricing so you can compare costs.

-Securely pack your goods
+Securely pack your items

 What size are our high-quality shipping boxes?

-To make our door-to-door luggage shipping services even more effortless, we can provide all the packaging materials necessary to safely transport your belongings from A to B, including bubble wrap, brown tape and export strength boxes.
+To make our door-to-door luggage shipping services even more effortless, we can provide all the packaging materials necessary to safely transport your international shipments from A to B, including bubble wrap, brown tape and export strength boxes.
 We offer our chemically-hardened, double-walled cardboard containers in two main sizes, Standard and Large, and have them manufactured to our particular specifications to give your possessions the best protection during transit.

-Also, see our MoveCube® page for our small, medium and large MoveCube® sizes.
+Also, see our MoveCube® page for our Small, Medium and Large MoveCube® sizes.

 61 x 51 x 41cm / 24 x 20 x 16.14 inches